 It is a good idea to reduce the relative humidity a bit during the last two weeks of the flowering stage.
 This helps protect the buds from the problems that result from high humidity, such as mold growth.

-Marijuana plants require carbon dioxide to grow well.
+Fans are essential pieces of equipment in indoor grow spaces because marijuana plants require carbon dioxide to grow well.
 Luckily, this is plentiful in the air around us.
 You therefore only need to provide adequate ventilation for your plants to get as much CO2 as they need.

 What if your plants don’t have enough?
 You can add more, however, be careful when adding CO2 to your marijuana plants, because high amounts of carbon dioxide in an enclosed space poses health risks to humans or animals.
 Your plants will love the additional CO2, but you will not.

-Airflow is another thing to keep in mind.
+Airflow is important to keep in mind.
 Without sufficient airflow, the oxygen generated by your plants will linger around, and carbon dioxide will be insufficient.
 Airflow also limits negative effects from happening to your plants, such as mold, pests, and diseases.
 Proper airflow limits the chance that these things will affect your plants.
 Ventilation also helps to maintain optimal temperature in your grow space.
 Extremely hot conditions could result in over-nutrition since the plants will take up a lot of water (and by extension, nutrients) and nutrient burn will result in a poorly ventilated cultivation area.

-As you can see, ventilation isn’t just nice to have, it is essential to the health and productivity of your marijuana plants.
+Ventilation isn’t just nice to have, it is essential to the health and productivity of your marijuana plants.

 This training will eventually form a level, green canopy that will yield firm and juicy buds.
 This growing ‘hack’ works because all parts of the plants will be getting exactly the same amount of light.

 Scrogging is an advanced technique because it places stress on marijuana plants.
 It’s a good idea to grow a few plants successfully before attempting this method.